sakshiy08/RMSD-Calculation-for-Free-Protein-superimposed-to-its-corresponding-DNA-Bound-Structure/README.md

 Output: The script prints:
 Lengths of protein and DNA coordinate lists.
 Mean squared deviation and RMSD values for protein and DNA structures after alignment.

+### Notes
+- Ensure proper alignment of structures before running the script to obtain accurate RMSD values
+- Adjust the script as needed for specific PDB file formats or additional processing requirements